 Combat is totally numbers based, which means the early game is packed with clicking on enemies and having nothing happen.
 You’ll need to significantly raise each characters Dexterity stat to keep them from constantly missing, but luckily, you’ll be plenty deadly around the time you hit 100 DEX.
 You will also need to pay for better gear – not just for yourself, but for everyone in your team.
 I hit a wall early in the game when faced with a golem I couldn’t defeat for anything.
 All it took was a couple thousand coins in armor and swords to make a tremendous difference.

-This click and die roll based combat draws comparisons to Diablo, but loot is unfortunately not a factor here.
+This click and die roll based combat draws some comparisons to Diablo, but loot is unfortunately not a factor here.
 Gear stats are not randomly generated, and a handful of fixed special equipment mark the last gear you’ll ever need.
 The Ainkurn Sword drains blood with each strike and as such is so magnificently unfair that there’s not even a weapon in the modern times that can best it.
 This leads to less variation across the game, and less strategy or change across individual combat encounters.
-You’ll be using the same equipment, and simply picking up new gear to sell it.
+You’ll be using the same equipment, and picking up new gear just to sell it.

 There are other little issues that add to the total frustration.
 Tiny enemies like rats or Hoppers attack in fast-moving packs and are a real bitch to click.
 Quest items don’t go into your inventory – for all intents they completely disappear – but the quest log doesn’t always update accordingly.
 Many a time I was unsure if I actually had the item I needed to proceed.
 There is no fast travel system, and the map only shows in what general district a location is in, so there will be a lot of walking and learning the streets.
 There is no dungeon map at all, but luckily these areas are never more than four levels deep, and all are pretty linear.